danielharrell/SumLect2015/Lost_Idea_LA.md

 list of examples, even if the seven on this definitive list somehow exhaust the examples.
 And not to be found is one way of being lost.
-So on this argument, the idea of a liberal art will be lost on *any* list of them, no matter how short or definite.
+So on this argument, the idea of a liberal art will be lost on *any* list of them, no matter how short, or definite.

 ## Being forgotten; another way to be lost